ssimicro/SplunkModularInputsJavaFramework/alexa/docs/README.md

 **Invocation name** : splunk   , this is then used when you talk to your Echo (" Alexa .... ask splunk .....") .Doesn't have to be "splunk" , you can use any name you want.

 **Endpoint** : https://YOURHOST/alexa.
-The value of YOURHOST should match what you have in the certificate you created.
+The value of YOURHOST should match what you have in the certificate you created and be a resolvable domain name, not an IP Address.

 ![alt text](https://github.com/damiendallimore/SplunkModularInputsJavaFramework/blob/master/alexa/docs/skill_1.png)